Homeland Security Section

 Sheltering-in-place is a vital option to save lives in the aftermath of an IND or RDD.
 The Preparedness 360 website describes an approach to improve the success of shelter-in-place operations.
 It provides the tools to acquire the necessary public input that alleviates the most common failings of the shelter-in-place experience and improves survival in homes, schools and government facilities.

-This Powerpoint presentation is a draft of proposed training for volunteer radiological spokespersons.
-As part of HSC's support of the Medical Reserve Corps and after our members attending the wonderful risk communications training provided at the HPS mid-year Albuquerque meeting, the HSC has been putting together this training.
+This Powerpoint presentation is training for volunteer radiological spokespersons.
+As part of HSS's support of the Medical Reserve Corps and after our members attending the risk communications training provided at the HPS mid-year Albuquerque meeting, the HSS has been putting together this training.
 This is meant as a self-paced educational opportunity for a radiation health professional to learn about risk communications, if they decide to be the local radiological spokesperson.

 Unless specifically asked to do so by the Board of Directors, the Homeland Security Section does not speak or act officially for the Health Physics Society.